-6. More on Running Icon
+5. More on Running Icon

 For simple applications, the instructions for running Icon given in Section 4 may be adequate.
-The icont translator supports a variety of options that may be useful in special situations.
+The icont command processor supports a variety of options that may be useful in special situations.
 There also are several aspects of execution that can be controlled with environment variables.
 These are listed here.
 If you are new to Icon, you may wish to skip this section on the first reading but come back to it if you find the need for more control over the translation and execution of Icon programs.

-6.1 Arguments
+5.1 Arguments

 Arguments can be passed to the Icon program by appending them to the command line.
 Such arguments are passed to the main procedure as a list of strings.
 For example, iconx prog text.dat log.dat runs the icode file prog.icx, passing its main procedure a list of two strings, "text.dat" and "log.dat".
-The program also can be translated and run with these arguments with a single command line by putting the arguments after the -x:
+These arguments might be the names of files that prog.icn reads from and writes to.
+For example, the main procedure might begin as follows: